News Archive

 Visit from the County Chair: In the spring of 2021, the committee had a virtual visit from Walter King, Chair of the Strafford County Democrats.
 The County Democratic Executive Committee has 12 members, giving individual towns better representation.
 Heath Howard of Strafford is serving on the county committee and is working more closely with towns to target their needs.
 Walter reported some good news: the Town of Strafford had an outstanding Democratic turnout at the last election.
 We registered more voters and exceeded an 88% turnout for our party, one of the three highest in Strafford County.
 But he reminded us that we still have work to do reaching undeclared voters.
 Walter commended the committee's efforts and is enthusiastic about our work for 2022.

+Thank you, Bob!
+All of us on the committee want to express our deep appreciation to Bob Perry for his dedicated leadership over more than 16 years.
+Bob stepped down as Committee Chair in March of 2021.
+He remains a Delegate at Large for the committee.
 Thank you, Bob, for a job well done - and for continuing to be a part of our work.
 While enjoying his well-deserved "retirement," Bob is actively involved at the state level in protecting our right to vote and following other key issues.
 We appreciate getting his updates at our monthly meetings.

-Beach Cleanup - Community Service Day
+Beach Cleanup - Community Service Day:

-This day of community action by the Strafford Town Democrats made a big improvement on one of the town's key recreational assets.
-Our friends and neighbors rely on the town beach to cool off, entertain the kids, and enjoy the peaceful beauty of Bow Lake.
+In 2021, dedicated committee members turned out to clean up the Strafford Town Beach.
+Look at that mountain of pine needles and other debris we hauled out of Bow Lake!
+This day of community action by the Strafford Town Democrats made a big improvement on one of the town's key recreational assets, the peaceful beauty of Bow Lake.
 This team effort put our community spirit into action.
 We had fun, too!
 Good work, all! |

 |

-New Committee Officers for 2021-2022: Our biennial Committee Caucus was held in March of 2021, and the following committee members were elected to serve as officers: Elizabeth Callahan, Chair; Sharon Omand, Vice Chair; and Carol Perry, Treasurer.
+Committee Officers Elected for 2021-2022: Our biennial Committee Caucus was held in March of 2021, and the following committee members were elected to serve as officers: Elizabeth Callahan, Chair; Sharon Omand, Vice Chair; and Carol Perry, Treasurer.
 Tara Bickford Bailey will serve as our recording secretary.
 Thanks to these dedicated members for taking leadership roles in the work of this committee.
 In August, an interim caucus was held to fill two open positions: Irene Grand was elected Secretary; Bob Perry will serve as the committee's Delegate-at-large.
 Elections are held in odd-numbered years, and officers serve two-year terms.
 All registered Democrats in Strafford are eligible to vote in committee elections.

 Brian Beihl of Open Democracy Action met with our committee virtually in 2021, teaching us how to use the General Court website to register support of or opposition to bills in the Legislature.
 Thanks to new online access put in place because of the pandemic, this is now easier than ever before.
 You can also sign up to testify or submit written testimony.
 A few tips: